sagelga/sagelga/docs/skill/README.md

 We create the project [trashmelody](https://github.com/sagelga/trashmelody), a trash classification game as the result.

 ### `C`
-Familiar with C duing the creation of the project Point of Sales.<br>
+Familiar with C duing the creation of the [project Point of Sales](https://github.com/sagelga/ComPro_Project).<br>
-POS in terminal based interface is built with POS, analytics with prediction tool, customer loyalty programme, inventory management and profit management.<br>
+POS in terminal based interface is built with POS, analytics with prediction tool, customer loyalty programme, inventory management and profit management.
-Click [here](https://github.com/sagelga/ComPro_Project) to learn more.

 ## Other technical skills
 `Wordpress` `Docker` `Kubernetes` `LAMP` `PHP` `Digital Ocean` `VuePress`